jpdeleon/quicklook/README.md

 (my_env) $ cat run_ql_new_tics.batch | parallel -j N
 ```

-After the batch script is done, we can rank TLS output in terms of SDE using rank_tls script:
+After the batch script is done, we can rank TLS output in terms of SDE using `read_tls` script:

 ```shell
 (my_env) $ read_tls indir